verygoodgraphics/vgg_docs/docs/specs/overview.md

 ---

 VGG Specs is a set of JSON-based specifications for the next generation of vector graphics.
-As a kind of vector graphics, VGG has application across various domains, with user interface being just one of its many uses, because of the advanced UI effects supported by VGG including gradients, shadows, blurs and masks.
+As a kind of vector graphics, VGG could be applied to various domains, with user interface being the main use case, as it supports advanced UI effects including gradients, shadows, blurs and masks.

-VGG Specs currently includes specs for
+The current working specs within VGG Specs includes:
 - [VGG File Spec](/specs/file)
 - [VGG Vector Graphics Spec](/specs/vectorgraphics/overview), with the complete JSON schema [here](https://docs.verygoodgraphics.com/schemas/vectorgraphics.schema.json)